wheelercj/chriswheeler.dev/content/posts/making-discord-bots.md

 - [scarletcafe/jishaku: A debugging and testing cog for discord.py bots](https://github.com/scarletcafe/jishaku)

 Regardless of which tools you use, creating a Discord bot requires creating the bot's account in [the Discord Developer Portal](https://discord.com/developers/applications).
 Setting up your own local test instance of a bot you're working on makes manual testing and debugging much easier.
 For each bot I work on, I create an extra Discord bot account in the Discord Developer Portal for testing.

+The [Discord Developer Documentation](https://discord.com/developers/docs/intro) is sometimes helpful too even though it kind of assumes you're not using an API wrapper.

 ## Project structure